Limited Area Modeling (LAM)

 allows this functionality:

-supports an optional thinning
+The AnemoiDatasetNodes supports an optional thinning argument

 which can be used to sampling points from the regional dataset to reduce

 computation during development stage.
+In addition, the max_distance_km

 In addition, this node builder class will create an additional node attribute with a mask showing which node correspond to each of the two datasets.